 If you're a first-time visitor to the park, you should definitely walk the half-mile loop trail, if able.
 The shaded trail is surrounded by trees, and at many points if you just stop and listen, you will hear nothing but nature.
 It is easy to imagine what it would been like hundreds of years ago as people walked these grounds.

 **Our Ultimate Outsider stamp is located at the park kiosk near the parking area.

+Programs and special events are held at Rose Hill year-round.
+Find something that interests you!
 Don’t miss the other historic plantations South Carolina has to offer!